MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-overview.md

 ---
-title: Authentication troubleshooting overview when using the Azure SDK for Java
+title: Authentication troubleshooting overview when you use the Azure SDK for Java
 description: An overview of how to troubleshoot authentication issues related to using the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual